ibm-cloud-docs/solution-tutorials/secure-network-enclosure.md

 1. The VRA is deployed
 2. Initial VRA setup
-3. Ordering the first server and VLAN
+3. Order the first server and VLAN
-4. VRA configuration
+4. Add VLAN to VRA
+5. Enclosure configuration

 ## Before you begin